rcap107/skrub-teaching/includes/data_ops/_data_ops_intro.md

 ## DataOps...

 ::: {.incremental}
-- Extend the `scikit-learn` machinery to complex multi-table operations, and take care of data leakage
+- Extend the `scikit-learn` machinery to complex multi-table operations
+- Take care of data leakage
 - Track all operations with a computational graph (a *Data Ops plan*)
-- Are transparent and give direct access to the underlying object
 - Allow tuning any operation in the Data Ops plan
-- Guarantee that all operations are reproducible
 - Can be persisted and shared easily
 :::